Signing a Driver for Public Release

 In the property pages for the driver, navigate to Configuration Properties > Driver Signing > General.
 Set TimeStampServer to the same value that you used in the driver package properties.
 Set Sign Mode to Production Sign, and set Production Certificate to the same value that you used in the driver package properties.

-- When you are ready to build your driver package, press F5.
+When you are ready to build your driver package, press F5.
 Visual Studio will automatically sign your package and your driver file.
 If you have configured deployment, Visual Studio will also deploy your signed driver package to a test computer.
-For more information, see Configuring a Computer for Driver Deployment, Testing, and Debugging.
+For more information, see Provision a computer for driver deployment and testing (WDK 8.1).

 After you build your solution, navigate in File Explorer to the folder that contains your driver package.
 One of the files in the package is a catalog file.
 The catalog file contains the digital signature for the package.
 For an example of viewing the files in a signed package, see Writing a KMDF driver based on a template.